 - Rosabel feels stifled

 In this era, hats were a booming business because no one was seen in public without one.
-Hat shops are far fewer now, when elaborate hats are worn only on very special occasions.
+Hat shops are far fewer now, beause elaborate hats are worn only on very special occasions.

 STORY STRUCTURE OF “THE TIREDNESS OF ROSABEL”

 The structure of “The Tiredness of Rosabel” juxtaposes Rosabel’s reality with her imagined world, highlighting the difference between them.
 In 1908, ‘structure creating metaphor’ was something of a revolution in British short fiction.
-Mansfield was part of that revolution.
+Mansfield grew up in New Zealand but was part of that revolution.
 At the time, short stories were not considered an art form in their own right, but rather a sort of inferior novel for beginners.